Send me problems, not wireframes

 So please - send me problems, not wireframes.

-Unless you think I’m dumb as fuck.
+Unless you think I’m dumb.

 Written by Ariel Verber.
 A product designer who’s got nothing to promote here.
 Nope.
 I’m not hiring, and I don’t own any freelancer marketplace I want you to try.
 Have a great week!